ThomUK/MSDSpipeline/README.md

 - Working with the raw data in this form is time-consuming, and involves downloading the raw files, handling file naming inconsistencies, and joining data from multiple months together to form a clean dataset.

 - The code written so far automates this process by:
-  1. Automatically navigating to every monthly "publications" url on the main MSMS url.
+  1. Navigating to every monthly "publications" url on the main [MSMS](https://digital.nhs.uk/data-and-information/publications/statistical/maternity-services-monthly-statistics) url.
 (72 pages as at Sept 2021)
-  2. Scraping a list of all .CSV and .XLSX files from each publications page.
-(296 files as at Sept 2021)
+  2. Scraping a list of all .CSV and .XLSX files from each publications page ([example](https://digital.nhs.uk/data-and-information/publications/statistical/maternity-services-monthly-statistics/may-2021) - 296 files as at Sept 2021)
   3. Downloading each file to a "data/downloaded" folder (approx 725MB of data as at Sept 2021).
-  4. Separate the different data type files into their own folders (eg. data, measures, CQIM, dq, meta, pa, rdt, qual).
+  4. Separating the different data type files into their own folders (eg. data, measures, CQIM, dq, meta, pa, rdt, qual).
 One-off files are sorted into a "miscellaneous" folder).
+  5. Joining monthly datasets of the same type together, including cleaning and consolidating columns where formats have changed over the 6+ years that the datasets have been released.

 - Future code (PRs welcome) **will**:
   1. Join monthly datasets of the same type together to allow time-series analysis. ** in progress **